ibm-cloud-docs/power-iaas/getting-started-PER.md

 - When you create private networks in a PER workspace, a maximum of one DNS server can be specified.
 - A GRE (Generic Routing Encapsulation) tunnel is not supported in a PER workspace.
 - You cannot create a non-PER workspace in a PER enabled datacenter.
 However, you can still use your old non-PER workspaces that are existing in a PER enabled datacenter that are created before PER rollout.
-- See the [Pricing of Power Edge Router](/docs/power-iaas?topic=power-iaas-pricing-virtual-server#pricing-for-power-edge-router) to learn more about PER pricing.
+- In certain situations, local connection charges may apply when connecting from an on-premise location to {{site.data.keyword.powerSys_notm}}.
+To ensure accurate pricing, it is important to leverage the cost estimator tool.
+See the [Pricing of Power Edge Router](/docs/power-iaas?topic=power-iaas-pricing-virtual-server#pricing-for-power-edge-router) to learn more about PER pricing.

 ## Migrating to PER
 {: migrate-per}